 Miami, Florida, is iconic in the way few cities are.
-From the art galleries that pepper the Design District to the banyans adorning Coral Way, from the luxury condos in Brickell to the rich history of Buena Vista, the beach towns in Miami Beach, the culture of Little Havana, and the lush parks in Pinecrest, Miami has something to offer everyone but still feels like a best kept secret.
+From the art galleries that pepper the Design District to the banyans adorning Coral Way, from the luxury condos in Brickell to the rich history of Buena Vista, the beach towns in Miami Beach, the culture of Little Havana, and the lush parks in Pinecrest, Miami has something to offer everyone but still feels like a best-kept secret.
 The homeowners here know that better than most.

 And they also know that living in Miami means contending with hurricanes, sinkholes, and flooding.
 These risks can make purchasing home insurance confusing and expensive.

 So let’s simplify it.
-This guide will help you figure out the home insurance you may want to consider, the cost of coverage in Miami, and more.
+This guide will help you figure out the Florida home insurance you may want to consider, the cost of coverage in Miami, and more.

 Regardless of where your home is located, a quality homeowners insurance policy will offer:

-But living in Miami means you’ll also want to understand your hurricane coverage (typically included in your standard home insurance policy) and consider flood and sinkhole insurance (which isn’t in a standard homeowners policy).
+But living in Miami means you’ll also want to understand your Florida hurricane coverage (typically included in your standard home insurance policy) and consider flood and sinkhole insurance (which isn’t in a standard homeowners policy).

-Hurricane Deductibles for Miami, Florida
+Hurricane coverage for Miami, Florida

-Remember: just because your homeowners policy has a hurricane deductible doesn’t mean it covers all damage associated with hurricanes.
+Remember: just because your homeowners' policy has a hurricane deductible doesn’t mean it covers all damage associated with hurricanes.
 Notably, it won’t cover flood damage.
 Only flood insurance can help pay for property damage caused by storm surges.

 Unfortunately, Miami’s looming water problem is only getting more serious.
 Between Miami’s coastal proximity and its aquifer that easily fills up with frequent torrential downpours, the area is extremely susceptible to flooding.
 Use online resources like Find My Flood Zone to find out your risk and consider carrying flood insurance.